jkohlin/wordpress-basics/personal-portfolio.md

 # Assignment 2 - Personal portfolio

 We are going to build a portfolio theme for a personal presentation along with any kind of creative content.
 The theme will be built as a standalone Wordpress theme, meaning we will not extend or adjust an already built theme.
-However we will begin working on something called a starter theme, which gives us all files needed to activate our theme and see the content.
+However we will begin working on something called a starter theme, which gives us all files needed to activate our theme and preview our content.

 > Note: After the assignment you will have a simple yet fully working Wordpress theme ready to be used on a live website.
 For further development and maintenance we recommended that you optimize both the theme and development workflow.